ttu/json-flatfile-datastore/README.md

 #### Update

-`UpdateItem` and `UpdateItemAsync` will update the first item that matches the filter with passed properties from dynamic object.
-Dynamic object can be an `Anonymous type` or an `ExpandoObject`.
-Method will return true if item is found with the key.
+`UpdateItem` and `UpdateItemAsync` will update the first item that matches the filter with the passed properties from a dynamic object.
+The dynamic object can be an `Anonymous type` or an `ExpandoObject`.
+The method will return true if the item is found with the key.

 ```csharp
 // Value type